polterguy/hyper-core/README.md

 * __[limit]__ - Number of items to return.
 Defaults to `10`.
 Notice, for security reasons, it will throw an exception if you try to select more than 100 items.
 * __xxx__ - Becomes additional parts of your `where` clause.

-All parameters above are optional, and if not explicitly supplied, will be given _"sane defaults"_.
+All parameters above are optional, and will be given _"sane defaults"_ if omitted.
 If you want to select only name and email columns, and sort descending by name, from your `my-cool-database` and its `customers` table, you can accomplish that with the following URL.